Azure/alz-terraform-accelerator/docs/wiki/Home.md

 <!-- markdownlint-disable first-line-heading first-line-h1 -->
-Welcome the Azure landing zones Terraform accelerator!
+Welcome to the Azure landing zones Terraform accelerator!

 The [Azure landing zones Terraform module][alz_tf_registry] provides an opinionated approach for deploying and managing the core platform capabilities of [Azure landing zones architecture][alz_architecture] using Terraform, with a focus on the central resource hierarchy: